WaleedOfCarleton/AI-Stock-Sentiment-Analyzer/README.md

 ---

 ## Features
-- **Automated Data Collection:** Scrapes live financial headlines from Yahoo Finance.
+- **Automated Data Collection:** Scrapes live financial headlines from Yahoo Finance with timestamp and source metadata.
-- **Structured Data Storage:** Saves scraped data into organized CSV files for reuse and reproducibility.
+- **End-to-End Sentiment Pipeline:** Trains and persists a TF-IDF + logistic regression classifier for positive / neutral / negative labels.
-- **Machine Learning Classification:** Trains a supervised sentiment classifier (positive / neutral / negative) using a labeled dataset.
+- **Batch & Interactive Predictions:** Score new headlines from the command line or trigger analysis inside a Flask web dashboard.
-- **Model Persistence:** Saves trained models (`.pkl` files) for future predictions.
+- **Structured Data Storage:** Stores raw scrapes and model outputs as CSV files in `data/`.
-- **Extendable Framework:** Ready for integration with Flask for visualization and API endpoints.
+- **Modular Codebase:** Independent scripts for scraping, training, prediction, and the web UI make it easy to extend or automate.
-- **Clear Code Organization:** Separation of concerns across `scraper.py`, `train_model.py`, and future modules for prediction and visualization.
+- **Portfolio-Ready Documentation:** Includes clear setup steps, usage examples, and future enhancements for continued growth.

 ---